Pascal-Institute/provity/README.md

 - Offline-first workflow: all analysis stays on the local host.
 - Signature verification via osslsigncode with CA bundle validation.
-- Malware scan using the ClamAV CLI (clamscan) and concise result messaging.
+- Threat scan using the ClamAV CLI (clamscan) and concise result messaging.
+- ClamAV extended checks (best-effort): may detect PUA/phishing/macro/encrypted/broken-file alerts depending on the local clamscan build.
 - Static strings extraction (strings) with simple heuristics for IPs, URLs, shell usage, and registry keys.
 - Risk Summary: overall risk level (Low/Medium/High), score (0–100), and evidence list.
 - Temporary files are cleaned after each scan.